web-std/io/Readme.md

 # Web Standard IO

-Monorepo of libraries that bring web standard IO APIs into nodejs.
+Set of libraries that provide standard web IO APIs so they can be imported and used across web and node runtimes without any configurations.